top of page

 • Spay/neuter all animals prior to adoption

-• Provide care for health issues so no sick animals are adopted out
+• Provide treatment for health issues so no sick animals are adopted out

-• Inform adopters of any known health issues the animal has
+• Inform adopters of any known health issues an animal has

-• Microchip and ensure the chip is registered to the adopter or the rescue
+• Microchip animals and ensure the chip is registered to either the adopter or the rescue organization

 • Use a written adoption agreement on all adoptions

-• Provide foster homes with guidelines regarding what their responsibilities are and what your rescue provides
+• Provide foster homes with clear guidelines outlining foster responsibilities and what the rescue organization provides

-• Make every effort to determine the owner(s) of any found animal and attempt to return the animal to its rightful home unless there are iron clad reasons for not doing so (make sure you are operating according to the law)
+• Make every reasonable effort to identify the owner(s) of any found animal and attempt to return the animal to its rightful home, unless there are iron-clad reasons for not doing so, in accordance with applicable laws.

 • Instagram